edcdavid/ptp-tools/README.md

 systemctl start rshim
 ```

-After starting the service, the following innterfaces will appear:
+After starting the service, the following interfaces will appear:
 ```
 [root@3c62018acd7c /]# ip a
 ...